cakephp/docs/en/contributing/documentation.rst

 We want to provide translations that are as complete as possible.
 However, there may be times where a translation file is not up-to-date.
-You should always consider the english version as the authoritative version.
+You should always consider the English version as the authoritative version.

 If your language is not in the current languages, please contact us through Github and we will consider creating a skeleton folder for it.
 The following